-First the input for the ‘sendTransaction’ function is received from “formData”, which is a variable in the frontend which gives details about the address, amount, keyword, and message.
+First the input for the ‘sendTransaction’ function is received from “formData”, which is a variable in the front-end which gives details about the address, amount, keyword, and message.
 Meanwhile, the smart contract can be called as a Ethereum object from the “getEthereumContract()” function.
 In order to send a transaction to the network, by using “ethereum.request” function will submit an RPC (Remote Procedure Call) to Ethereum via Metamask.
 [21] The transaction will determine the current account, the receiver account, the “gas” necessary to complete the transaction and the number of Ethers sent in the transaction.
 Then transaction history can be documented by calling out the smart contract object, execute “addToBlockchain” and “getTransactionCount” to complete the transaction.